apache/ignite-3/modules/runner/README.md

  * Both range and watch cursors will be removed on server side.
 Given process is linearized with meta storage operations by using a meta storage raft.
  * Baseline update and corresponding baseline recalculation with ongoing partition raft groups redeployment.

+## Threading

+The following global thread pools are defined:

+ * `{consistentId}-partition-operations-X` executes operations that are part of transactions (including those that make I/O or potentially block on locks).
+All operations related to the same partition get executed on the same thread in this pool.